mikeswartz/solar-weather/README.md

 ### `Environment setup`

-This project requires a .env file at the root of the project.
-This will hold the API key for https://openweathermap.org/ API calls.
+Create a `.env` file a the root of this project.
+Add the following to your .env file along with your API key from https://openweathermap.org/.

-REACT_APP_API_KEY="{YOUR API KEY HERE}"
+`REACT_APP_API_KEY="{YOUR API KEY HERE}"`

 ---